Pindad SS2: SS2-V7

 Launched in May 2016, the SS2-V7 is a subsonic variant intended to be used in special forces operations when stealth is required through the use of a mounted suppressor.
 Due to security concerns, there are no plans to market it overseas.
 It was officially revealed to the press in a public event sponsored by the Indonesian Ministry of Defense on June 9, 2016.

 It can be used for up to 150 meters.
 SS2-V7 uses its own subsonic round.
 According to Pindad, it's much quieter than the MP7 when fired.
 This variant equipped with an ACOG sight in the sales package.

-DMR SPM-1

-An Designated marksman rifle version.
-This rifle uses a gas acting system with a caliber of 5.56 x 45 mm NATO, and a barrel length of 500 mm.
-The DMR SPM-1 has a longer size, which is 1026 mm when the stock is stretched and 782 mm when the butt is folded.
+Derivatives

+SS Bullpup

+A prototype bullpup-configured assault rifle, designed as a derivative of the SS2 series, with the goal of creating a more compact weapon without sacrificing barrel length or ballistic performance.
+The weapon was showcased at IndoDefence 2010, but it was never produced.